Author: Jamie Lewis – PGA Teaching Professional

 Unable to swing at my normal speed, I used the technology in the club to my advantage and drove the ball just over 250y.
 I hit a WHOPPING 70% of fairways with the outliers less than 10 yards off the fringe.
 It changed my future equipment choices forever.

 Finding the fairway is ESSENTIAL to playing better golf.
-Those magical 300y drives are akin to a flashy party-trick unless you can reliably find the fairway – something that becomes exceedingly difficult the further you hit the ball.
+Those magical 300y drives are akin to a flashy party trick unless you can reliably find the fairway – something that becomes exceedingly difficult the further you hit the ball.

-Landing in the rough, behind a tree, in a pond, or even the highway is a recipe for frustration.
+Landing in the rough, behind a tree, in a pond, or even on the highway is a recipe for frustration.
 Re-teeing at three on a par 4 can easily tank your round or kill your mood for the next few holes.

 Forgiveness is not about hitting the ball under perfect conditions, it’s about being human, making mistakes, and still being able to play out the hole comfortably.

-Our Reviews – The Most Forgiving Drivers
+Discount Section: Our Reviews – 5 Most Forgiving Drivers of 2024

-1. Ping G425 Max
+#1.
+Ping G425 Max

 Loft Options: 9°, 10.5°, 12°